thomastaylor-econ/thomastaylor-econ.github.io/_pages/about.md

 I am a fourth-year PhD student in Economics at the [European University Institute][eui_link].
 I work under the supervision of [Thomas Crossley][crossley_link] and [Alessandro Tarozzi][tarozzi_link].

 My research interests are primarly in political economy and development economics.
-You can learn more about it [here][research_link].
+You can learn more about my research [here][research_link].

 [comment]: <> I am currently visiting the Center for Economic Research on Governance, Inequality and Conflict ([CERGIC][cergic_link]) at ENS Lyon, sponsored by Mathieu Couttenier and Sophie Hatte.